Campus Location: 516 Applied Health Sciences Building (AHSB), 1919 West Taylor

 AHS 304.
 Human Sexuality and Health Science.
 3 hours.

-Introduction to sexuality, sexual functioning and dysfunction in the life span, and its impact on health.
+Introduction to sexuality and sexual functioning across the lifespan with particular emphasis on the intersection of sexuality and health.
 Course Information: Taught as a blended course with both online content and face to face discussion sessions.

 AHS 325.
 Approaches to Rehabilitation Case Management.
 2 hours.